airbytehq/airbyte/docs/faq/data-loading.md

 ## **Why my final tables are being recreated everytime?**

-Airbyte ingest data into raw tables and apply the process of normalization if you selected in the connection page.
+Airbyte ingests data into raw tables and applies the process of normalization if you selected it in the connection page.
-The normalization runs a full refresh each sync and for some destinations like Snowflake, Redshift, Bigquery this means consume resources and more costs.
-You need to pay attention in what frequency do you want to retrieve your data to not having problems with it.
+The normalization runs a full refresh each sync and for some destinations like Snowflake, Redshift, Bigquery this may incur more resource consumption and more costs.
+You need to pay attention to the frequency that you're retrieving your data to avoid issues.
-One example is: create a connection to sync every 5 minutes with incremental mode will retrive new records into raw tables but apply normalization in the all data every sync!
-If you have tons of data you need to verify if this is right frequency to update your destination.
+For example, if you create a connection to sync every 5 minutes with incremental sync on, it will only retrieve new records into the raw tables but will apply normalization to *all* the data in every sync!
+If you have tons of data, this may not be the right sync frequency for you.

-There is a [Github issue](https://github.com/airbytehq/airbyte/issues/4286) to implement normalization using incremental, this will reduce costs and resources in your destination.
+There is a [Github issue](https://github.com/airbytehq/airbyte/issues/4286) to implement normalization using incremental, which will reduce costs and resources in your destination.

 ## **What happens if a sync fails?**